Sporesirius/YAMS/README.md

 Yet Another Multiboot System
 ===========================

+NOTE: I recommend to use the new project Ventoy.
+It has more functions and is better designed.
+Therefore the YAMS project is archived.

 YAMS or Yet Another Multiboot System is a bootable image designed to be used as an All-in-One USB flash drive.
 You can boot Windows, Linux ISOs, EFI files or Tools.